NyteshadeXT/PF2e-Vault/8) Adventures/9A - Heart of the Scar (D197).md

 Likely with Farbane in hand, the adventurers can make their way to the third level, a cavernous chamber carved from the bedrock of the cliffs.
 Here awaits the cosmic horror of Shoth-Gorag and a battle the characters will not soon forget . . . if they survive.

 ## The Lost Weeks
+This adventure picks up immediately following the end of The Star-Touched Grove.
 When consciousness returns, the heroes lie just outside the King’s Wall, dew-damp grass under their hands, birdsong echoing through an uneasy stillness.
 The air feels _thin_, stretched—like the world has been holding its breath.

 > [!note]+ Read Aloud
 > The morning sun feels wrong—too bright, too close.
 The ground hums with a distant heartbeat.
 In the distance, the King’s Wall glows faintly red where dew should sparkle silver.